LeoV31/invoicing/README.md

     python manage.py generate_data
     ```

-   Then you can automatically create the corresponding bills and cash calls with :
+   Then you can automatically create the corresponding bills and cash calls for the current year with :

    ```sh
     python manage.py generate_bills